freesewing/freesewing/markdown/org/docs/designs/hugo/options/sleevelengthbonus/fr.md

 ---
-titre : "Surlongueur de longueur de manche"
+title: "Surlongueur de longueur de manche"
 ---

 This option controls how long to lengthen the sleeves by.